umbraco/Umbraco.Packages/Hacktoberfest2023/hacktoberfest-package-repos.md

 These packages are looking for contributions as part of this year's Umbraco Hacktoberfest:

+- [Contentment](https://github.com/leekelleher/umbraco-contentment/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - adds a collection of powerful data editors to your Umbraco backoffice
 - [uSync](https://github.com/KevinJump/uSync/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - stores Umbraco database items to disk so you can source control, copy and move between installations

 ## Participating community projects